rca/compose-flow/README.md

 # Compose Flow

 This utility is built on top of [Docker Compose](https://docs.docker.com/compose/) and [Swarm Mode](https://docs.docker.com/engine/swarm/).
-It establishes conventions for publishing Images, deploying [Stacks](https://docs.docker.com/get-started/part5/#prerequisites) across multiple installations (like separate dev and prod Swarms), and working with service containers that are easily shared between team members -- and bots -- who need to manage running services.
+It establishes conventions for common workflow tasks that are easily shared between team members -- and butlers -- who need to manage running services.
+These tasks include:

+- managing [Stacks](https://docs.docker.com/get-started/part5/#prerequisites) across multiple Swarms (like separate dev and prod Swarms)
+- easily connecting to and working with service containers
+- building and publishing images

 ## Installation